eghuro/crawlcheck/README.md

     def check(self, transaction):
         # implement the checking logic here for crawlers and checkers

-    def filter(self, transaction, r):
-        # implement the filtering logic here for headers (r is response from HEAD request)
-        raise FilterException() # to forbid processing this transaction

-    def filter(self, transaction):
-        # implement the filtering logic here for filters
-        raise FilterException() # to forbid processing this transaction
 ```

 See http://yapsy.sourceforge.net/IPlugin.html and http://yapsy.sourceforge.net/PluginManager.html#plugin-info-file-format for more details.